2014 Mid-Year IT Salary Survey

-In February of 2014 the work force participation percentage of all employees (male and female) remained flat at 63.0% according to the BLS data - that still is the lowest that it has been since the 1970's.
+In June of 2014 the work force participation percentage of all employees (male and female) remained at 62.8% as 800,000 individuals left the job market..

 Assuming that there is a significant downsizing of the military and there are no new programs to get jobs for soldiers coming home then the true unemployment levels will not go down for some time.

-Offshore outsourcing companies continued to make up the majority of the top H-1B visa users in 2012, according to new government data.
+Offshore outsourcing companies continued to make up the majority of the top H-1B visa users in 2013, according to new government data.
 These offshore firms have been adding employees by the thousands as their revenues increase.
-Cognizant, a New Jersey-based IT services provider with major operations overseas, led the list.
-The company had 9,281 visas approved in 2012 versus 5,095 in 2011.
+Infosys (India based) led the list in 2013 with 6,298 visas approved, just edging out Tata (India based) which had 6258 visas approved last year.
+Cognizant, a New Jersey-based IT services provider with major operations overseas, led the list in 2012 but dropped to 3rd.
+The company had 5,186 visas in 2013 versus 9,281 visas approved in 2012 versus 5,095 in 2011.

 Small Business Employment Trends